 “Through his entire life and ministry, Jesus was notably absent from involving himself in the political systems of his day.
 Why?
 Because the Kingdom of Heaven was his priority, and living out the divine ideals of that kingdom would be contrary to those of any worldly kingdom or system of power.”

 Other than an isolated statement about rendering unto Caesar what is Caesar’s, we don’t find Jesus saying anything about getting involved in what Caesar was doing.
 There were Centurions and other “governmental” employees and officials who appear in the Gospels, but they appear only in relation to their faith (or lack thereof) and interaction with Jesus.

-Aside from being comparatively weak and anemic (having a form of godliness, but denying the power of God), American Christianity is infected by two different strains of virus (as far as I can see) that threaten to render it ineffectual and helpless: 1) a proud, nationalistic virus; and 2) an insidious cultural Marxist virus.
-Most Christians seem susceptible to one strain or the other (because they are in opposition to each other).
+Aside from being comparatively weak and anemic in relation to faith expressed in other areas around the world (having a form of godliness, but denying the power of God?), American Christianity is infected by two different strains of virus (as far as I can see) that threaten to render it ineffectual and helpless: 1) a proud, nationalistic strain; and 2) an insidious cultural Marxist strain.

 “Christianity isn’t a political ideology, or a sovereign nation, or a set of laws legislating values or enforcing a society’s preferred brand of morality.
 Christianity is centered upon Christ.”

 Paul said this to the Greeks in a city full of diverse people who were polarized in their philosophical and religious views.
-I have seen people quote these verses in support of tougher immigration laws (God determined allotted periods and boundaries), but they miss the purpose of everything God has done: that people would seek Him and find Him.
+I have seen people quote these verses in support of tougher immigration laws (God determined allotted periods and boundaries), but they miss God’s overarching purpose: that people would seek Him and find Him.